Showing posts with label Utah. Show all posts

 Collection of the artist

 A step outside when the sun is setting is often rewarded by a cliché.
 That means that you have seen them before, but sometimes it seems like the beauty gods have chosen something just for you.
-I becomes and piece that represents what you see at the end of the street in the "hood."
+Now it has become piece that represents what you see at the end of the street in the "hood."

 A Place Out of the Sun